kvskmech/Cloud-Custodian-Policies/README.md

 # Cloud-Custodian-Policies
-Cloud Custodian Policies to clean up your AWS environment
+Cloud Custodian Policies to clean up and optimize your AWS environment